A New You in 2022! Exchange Pumps Up BE FIT Hub with Latest Health, Wellness Tips

+“The beginning of the New Year is the perfect time to BE FIT,” said Air Force Chief Master Sgt.
+Kevin Osby, the Exchange’s senior enlisted advisor.
+“The Hub is ready to help every member of our military community crush their health resolutions this year.”

+The Exchange’s BE FIT Hub is updated monthly with new nutrition deals, better-for-you dining, workouts and more.
+Shoppers can visit ShopMyExchange.com/befit to learn more.

-Achieve your #BEFIT resolutions this year with the @shopmyexchange’s refreshed BE FIT Hub.
+Facebook-friendly version: Achieve your #BEFIT resolutions this year with the @shopmyexchange’s refreshed BE FIT Hub.
 The updated fitness and nutrition site serves up the latest information and tips to support healthy lifestyles.
+Read more: https://wp.me/p9Q7PG-1XG.

 |Date Taken: